 Thus, these findings demonstrate that prematurity is one of the most critical cofactors that can be reliably related to greater perinatal morbidity and mortality in NICUs.
-This study and prior studies [21] identified prematurity as a risk factor for sepsis because it has been demonstrated that in terms of sepsis symptoms, Poor activity (88.6% of cases), abdominal symptoms (81.4%), poor perfusion (80%), respiratory distress (50%) and suspected NEC (40%) were the most frequent signs in our study.
+This study and prior studies [21] identified prematurity as a risk factor for sepsis because it has been demonstrated that Premature and low birth weight always have immunodeficient tissues.

+In terms of sepsis symptoms, Poor activity (88.6% of cases), abdominal symptoms (81.4%), poor perfusion (80%), respiratory distress (50%) and suspected NEC (40%) were the most frequent signs in our study.
 Sclerema (35.7%), bleeding tendency (18.6%), severe apnea (17.1%), and temperature instability (2.9%) were the least frequent signs.
 These results are comparable to those of a prospective research conducted in 2016 in which the main clinical symptoms were feed refusal (64%), abnormal temperature (45%), jaundice (28%), pallor (20%), and convulsions (6%) [22].